supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_06_AddFederatedIdentityProvider.md

 Your company works with many vendors and, on occasion, you need to add some vendor accounts to your directory as a guest and allow them to use their Google account to sign-in.

+## Lab Objectives

+After completing this lab, you will be able to:
+- Configure identity providers
+- Configure Azure to work with an External identity provider

 #### Estimated time: 25 minutes

 ### Exercise 1 - Configure identity providers